Offshore wind farm

-Cape Wind will be the first utility scale offshore windfarm to be developed in the US.
-The 468MW wind power project located in federal waters off the coast of Cape Cod, Massachusetts, on Horseshoe Shoal in Nantucket Sound will feature 130 wind turbines with 3.6MW capacity each.
+Cape Wind will be the first utility-scale offshore wind farm to be developed in the US.
+The 468MW wind power project located in federal waters off the coast of Cape Cod, Massachusetts, on Horseshoe Shoal in Nantucket Sound will feature 130 wind turbines with a 3.6MW capacity each.

-The $2.6bn offshore windfarm is being developed by Massachusetts-based energy company Energy Management Inc. (EMI).
-Cape Wind applied for a two-year suspension of the operations term of its commercial lease and received approval from the Bureau Ocean Energy Management (BOEM) in July 2015.
+The $2.6bn offshore wind farm is being developed by Massachusetts-based energy company Energy Management (EMI).
+Cape Wind applied for a two-year suspension for the operations terms of its commercial lease and received approval from the Bureau Ocean Energy Management (BOEM) in July 2015.

 Cape Wind will comprise 130 SWT-3.6-107 wind turbines from Siemens, arrayed in parallel rows in shallow waters.
 The turbines in each row will be 630m apart, while the rows will be approximately 1km apart from each other.

-Each three-bladed and horizontal axis turbine, mounted on a tapered tubular steel tower with a 16ft base diameter will have a rotor diameter of 107m and blade length of 52m.
-The pitch-regulated variable speed wind turbine will provide rotor speed of up to 16 revolutions per minute (RPM), while offering a swept area of 9,000m².
-The cut-in and cut-out wind speeds of the turbine are 5m/s and 25m/s respectively.
+Each three-bladed and horizontal axis turbine, mounted on a tapered tubular steel tower with a 16ft base diameter, will have a rotor diameter of 107m and blade length of 52m.
+The pitch-regulated variable speed wind turbine will provide a rotor speed of up to 16 revolutions per minute (rpm), while offering a swept area of 9,000m².
+The cut-in and cut-out wind speeds of the turbine are 5m/s and 25m/s, respectively.

-The height of the turbine towers from water surface to the blade centre will be 258ft, whereas the lowest and highest blade tip heights from the water surface will be 75ft and 440ft respectively.
+The height of the turbine towers, from the water surface to the blade centre, will be 258ft, while the lowest and highest blade tip heights from the water surface will be 75ft and 440ft, respectively.

-Power generated by the turbines will be transferred via intra array submarine cables to the Electric Service Platform (ESP) located near the centre of the windfarm, and further transmitted to the shore.
+Power generated by the turbines will be transferred through intra-array submarine cables to the Electric Service Platform (ESP) located near the centre of the wind farm and further transmitted to the shore.